dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 During a flight, the flight controller and smart battery will work together to estimate the remaining time of the current flight based on data collected during the flight.
 It will also provide estimates for the the battery percentage required to return home from the current location, or land immediately.

-In addition, two manual battery thresholds can be set that will automate aircraft behavior when the battery is running low.
+**Verify For OSDK** In addition, two manual battery thresholds can be set that will automate aircraft behavior when the battery is running low.

 * **Return to home**: The threshold is usually set between 25% and 50%, and will automatically initiate a return to home warning if the threshold is crossed.
 If no action is taken within 10s, then the aircraft will automatically return home.
 The return home can be cancelled by pressing the **Return Home** button on the remote controller.
 * **Land in place**: The threshold is usually set between 10% and 25%, and will immediately land the aircraft if crossed.

-## Returning Home
+**Verify For OSDK **## Returning Home

 The aircraft can automatically return-to-home (RTH) in a number of scenarios: